-The Childcare Sufficiency Assessment will be of interest to anyone investigating the supply of childcare in Somerset, and the drivers behind childcare supply and demand.
+A childcare sufficiency assessment will be of interest to anyone interested in the demand levels and supply of childcare in Somerset, and anyone considering setting up new childcare provision.

 Childcare may be ‘formal’ – paid for by parents, (for example, childminders, pre-schools, nurseries, out of school clubs), or ‘informal’ – where either close family care for children or no payment changes hands (for example, grandparents).